-Loaded Vegan Chili
+Loaded Vegetarian Chili

 Soups and stews and chilis are one of my absolute favorite parts about the cooler seasons.
 Well, that plus all things pumpkin.
 And, apple cider.
 But yea, chili.
 I’m a huge fan.
 Let’s do this, Loaded Vegan Chili.

 I call it loaded because I basically just dumped everything in the pot that struck my fancy including 3 different kinds of beans, corn (is that typically in chili?), and even….cocoa powder.
 I heard a long time ago that the true secret ingredient of a good chili is just a bit of cocoa powder.
 And, I totally agree with that assessment!
 So, whip out your cocoa powder for this recipe.
 If the cocoa powder thoroughly weirds you out, then try adding half of it in first.
 You could also just leave it out all together BUT I highly recommend that you at least give it a try :)